 What can we do that's the best thing for the children?

-And they came up with with what I've been told by a human rights lawyer is one of the best, if not the best pieces of legislation in the world.
+And they came up with what I've been told by a human rights lawyer is one of the best, if not the best pieces of legislation in the world.

 It's been copied the world over.

-And uh that's how many it's not flawed, right?
+And that's how it's not flawed, right?

 Because tragically, child abuse goes on.